-Colne Valley Museum, a Grade 2 listed building, is housed in three of four cottages built in the 1840's by a family of independent cloth manufacturers, the Pearson's, whose relatives still live in Golcar today.
+Colne Valley Museum, a Grade 2 listed building, is housed in four cottages built in the 1840's by a family of independent cloth manufacturers, the Pearson's, whose relatives still live in Golcar today.

 These weavers' cottages, named 'Spring Rock' by James and Sally Pearson, were built into the steep hillside, having the traditional entrance for the lower rooms, like our modern front doors, and an entrance to the top floor at the rear of the cottages.

 Here the doors are wide, allowing the heavy weaving equipment to be moved in or out easily.

 The top floor workshop originally had no access from the lower floor, but stairs were added at a later date.

 In 1851 James and Sally Pearson lived in one cottage, together with five unmarried children: Mary (34), Benjamin (29), Emma (27), John (20) and Joseph (17).
 One married son, Edwin (31), lived nearby.

 All the children were hand-loom weavers, but later became power-loom weavers.

 The other two cottages were occupied by relatives of James and Sally.